pris0213/rabbitmq-tutorial/README.md

-# RabbitMQ Tutorial in Ruby and Docker
+# RabbitMQ Tutorial with Ruby and Docker

 In this project, we've created three services:
 * Producer - Ping;